Skip to content

 Up Top

-The aft cockpit is classic Excess / open, airy, and now with swing panels in the coachroof sides for adjustable ventilation, a small but clever upgrade drawn from owner feedback.
+The aft cockpit is classic Excess: open, airy, and with swing panels in the coachroof sides for adjustable ventilation, a small but clever upgrade developed from owner feedback.
 Sightlines forward remain excellent, and the social space flows naturally between helm, dining area, and galley.

-Under sail, everything falls easily to hand.
-Winches are well positioned, sheets are led cleanly, and the boat can genuinely be handled by two—or even solo.
+Under sail, everything is to hand.
+Winches are well positioned, sheets are led cleanly, and the boat can be handled by two easily, or even solo.
 The balance between comfort and functionality is spot-on.

 The transoms swing down (a design inspired by the latest monohulls) giving good access to the ocean when down and safety for the crew when up.